nkrgupta999/Tribute-page/README.md

 The images used in the tribute page are sourced from [Unsplash](https://unsplash.com/) and [Wikimedia Commons](https://commons.wikimedia.org/), and are licensed under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) and [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) licenses.

-## License

-This repository is licensed under the MIT License.
-See the `LICENSE` file for details.
 ## Contributing

 This repository is open source and contributions are welcome.
 If you have updates or corrections to the existing tables, or if you would like to add tables for your own institution, please feel free to submit a pull request.